kemppaij/groupwork/README.md

 # Time reporting application
 This repository contains the collaborative work of **Team 2** for our group assignment.
-The project involves the setup, development, and automation of a cloud-based reporting application using Azure infrastructure, VIM, and a backend API connected to a database.
+The project involves the setup, development, and automation of a cloud-based reporting application using Azure infrastructure, VIM, a backend API connected to a database and a basic frontend interface.

 ---